ZurichNLP/domain-robustness/README.md

 This will translate the dev and test data with an beam size and nbest size of 50 by default, but also produce 1-best translations of the test set with a beam size of 10.

+To translate dev and test data with all trained models, run

+    ./scripts/translation/translate_all.sh

 ## Evaluation

 To evaluate with sacrebleu, run